dsgrid/dsgrid-project-StandardScenarios/tempo_project/README.md

 ##### Getting Started

-Pandas easily loads parquet files even when those files are actually directories containing a partitioned dataset.
+pandas easily loads parquet files even when those files are actually directories containing a partitioned dataset.
 For example, running this code:
 ```Python
 import pandas as pd